 The more quotes you get, the more confident you will be that you found the right contractor for the job.

-If you aren’t clear on what you want, then how can a contractor be clear on it?
+If you aren’t clear on what you want as part of your house flipping business plan, then how can a contractor be clear on it?

 Without a clear scope of work, your property may not turn out how you’ve envisioned.
 Take the time with each contractor, when collecting quotes, to specify in exacting detail what your vision is for the property.